Kiln: Wood-drying kiln

 Vacuum and radio frequency kilns reduce the air pressure to attempt to speed up the drying process.
 A variety of these vacuum technologies exist, varying primarily in the method heat is introduced into the wood charge.
 Hot water platten vacuum kilns use aluminum heating plates with the water circulating within as the heat source, and typically operate at significantly reduced absolute pressure.
 Discontinuous and SSV (super-heated steam) use atmosphere pressure to introduce heat into the kiln charge.
 The entire kiln charge comes up to full atmospheric pressure, the air in the chamber is then heated and finally a vacuum is pulled as the charge cools.
 SSV run at partial-atmospheres, typically around 1/3 of full atmospheric pressure, in a hybrid of vacuum and conventional kiln technology (SSV kilns are significantly more popular in Europe where the locally harvested wood is easier to dry than the North American woods.)
 RF/V (radio frequency + vacuum) kilns use microwave radiation to heat the kiln charge, and typically have the highest operating cost due to the heat of vaporization being provided by electricity rather than local fossil fuel or waste wood sources.

 The economics of different wood drying technologies are based on the total energy, capital, insurance/risk, environmental impacts, labor, maintenance, and product degradation costs.
 These costs, which can be a significant part of plant costs, involve the differential impact of the presence of drying equipment in a specific plant.
 Every piece of equipment from the green trimmer to the infeed system at the planer mill is part of the "drying system".
 The true costs of the drying system can only be determined when comparing the total plant costs and risks with and without drying.

 Kiln dried firewood was pioneered during the 1980s, and was later adopted extensively in Europe due to the economic and practical benefits of selling wood with a lower moisture content (with optimal moisture levels of under 20% being much easier to achieve).

 The total (harmful) air emissions produced by wood kilns, including their heat source, can be significant.
-Typically, the higher the temperature at which the kiln operates, the larger the quantity of emissions that are produced (per pound of water removed).
+Typically, the higher the temperature at which the kiln operates, the larger the quantity of emissions that are produced (per mass unit of water removed).
 This is especially true in the drying of thin veneers and high-temperature drying of softwoods.